 However, all God’s children can confirm that even after we come to know Christ, we still struggle with sin.
 So the second step is to recognize that.
 We just saw that the new self ‘is being renewed’.
 In other words, it is a process.
 We are not a finished product just yet.
 As long as we are on this earth, we are in this process of overcoming the flesh and living to honor God, so that we display the image of Christ more and more in our lives.

 In this same chapter, Colossians 3, Paul teaches us how to overcome the flesh.
 The third step in overcoming the flesh is to apply the advice of Paul.
 Some points from his teaching are the following:

 - “Set your minds on things that are above”, Colossians 3:2.
-When we see the beauty and the worth of the Lord Jesus, when we realise how great a salvation He has brought us, we will honour him more and sin less.
+When we see the beauty and the worth of the Lord Jesus, when we realize how great a salvation He has brought us, we will honor him more and sin less.

 - “Put to death therefore what is earthly in you”, Colossians 3:5.
 Paul is realistic: our sinful desires do not just disappear.
 We have to put them to death.
 We have to be actively resisting them on a daily basis.

 - “as the Lord has forgiven you, so you also must forgive”, Colossians 3:13.
 When we are wronged, we want to get revenge.
 But it makes us bitter and it ruins relationships.
 One of the main things to help us grow in holiness is to be able to forgive others.